thoughtspot/thoughtspot.github.io/_reference/data-importer-ref.md

     <tr>
       <td><code class="highlighter-rouge">--has_header_row</code></td>
       <td>Indicates that the input file contains a header row.</td>
-      <td>If supplied, column names in the header row are used to match column names in the target table in ThoughtSpot.
-If not supplied, the first row of the file is loaded as data, the same as all subsequent rows.</td>
+      <td>If supplied, the first row of the file is ignored.
+If not supplied, the first row of the file is loaded as data.</td>
     </tr>
     <tr>
       <td><code class="highlighter-rouge">--escape_character "&lt;character&gt;"</code></td>